ElektraInitiative/libelektra/src/bindings/gsettings/README.md

 # Going to Change
- * default write path in elektra (currently this is /sw), this will probably going to be either a setting in kdb or an environament variable.
+ * default write path in elektra (currently this is /sw), this will probably going to be either a setting in kdb or an environment variable.

 #Building
 ## Dependencies
- * elektra
+ * elektra (for standalone build)
- * gelektra
+ * gelektra (for standalone build)
  * glib
  * gio
  * dbus